Musikverein: The Golden Hall

-The Great Hall (Großer Musikvereinssaal), also called the Golden Hall (Goldener Saal), is about 49 m long, 19 m wide, and 18 m high.
-It has 1,744 seats and standing room for 300.
-The Scandal Concert of 1913 was given there, and it is the venue for the annual Vienna New Year's Concert.
+The Great Hall (Großer Musikvereinssaal), also called the Golden Hall (Goldener Saal) considered one of the best concert halls in the world.
+It is especially ideal for Classical and Romantic music.

-The Great Hall's lively acoustics are primarily based on Hansen's intuition, as he could not rely on any studies on architectural acoustics.
-The room's rectangular shape and proportions, its boxes and sculptures allow early and numerous sound reflections.

 The Great Hall originally included a historic pipe organ built by Friedrich Ladegast.
 Its first organ recital was held by Anton Bruckner in 1872.
 The present-day instrument was originally installed in 1907 by the Austrian firm of Rieger Orgelbau, highly esteemed by musicians such as Franz Schmidt or Marcel Dupré, and rebuilt in 2011.

-In 2001, a renovation program began.
-Several new rehearsal halls were installed in the basement.
+The Scandal Concert of 1913 was given there, and it is the venue for the annual Vienna New Year's Concert.